Bar (establishment): History

-The sale and/or consumption of alcoholic beverages was prohibited in the first half of the 20th century in several countries, including Finland, Iceland, Norway, and the United States.
+The sale and/or consumption of alcoholic beverages was prohibited in the first half of the 20th century in several countries.
 In the United States, illegal bars during Prohibition were called "speakeasies", "blind pigs", and "blind tigers".

 Legal restrictions

-Laws in many jurisdictions prohibit minors from entering a bar.
-If those under legal drinking age are allowed to enter, as is the case with pubs that serve food, they are not allowed to drink.
+Laws in many U.S. states prohibit minors from entering a bar, such as California.
+In the UK, minors are permitted to be in a bar, though there are many bars that also serve food.
+In many jurisdictions, if those under legal drinking age are allowed to enter, as is the case with pubs that serve food, they are not allowed to drink; in the U.S., there are 8 states where children may drink in a pub if accompanied by their parents.
 In some jurisdictions, bars cannot serve a patron who is already intoxicated.
 Cities and towns usually have legal restrictions on where bars may be located and on the types of alcohol they may serve to their customers.
 Some bars may have a license to serve beer and wine, but not hard liquor.
 In some jurisdictions, patrons buying alcohol must also order food.
 In some jurisdictions, bar owners have a legal liability for the conduct of patrons who they serve (this liability may arise in cases of driving under the influence which cause injuries or deaths).

 Many Islamic countries prohibit bars as well as the possession or sale of alcohol for religious reasons, while others, including Qatar and the United Arab Emirates, allow bars in some specific areas, but only permit non-Muslims to drink in them.

 Types

 A bar's owners and managers choose the bar's name, décor, drink menu, lighting, and other elements which they think will attract a certain kind of patron.
 However, they have only limited influence over who patronizes their establishment.
 Thus, a bar originally intended for one demographic profile can become popular with another.
-For example, a gay or lesbian bar with a dance or disco floor might, over time, attract an increasingly heterosexual clientele, or a blues bar may become a biker bar if most its patrons are bikers.
+For example, a gay or lesbian bars with a dance or disco floor might, over time, attract an increasingly heterosexual clientele, or a blues bar may become a biker bar if most its patrons are bikers.
 Bars can also be an integral part of larger venues.
 For example, hotels, casinos and nightclubs are usually home to one or several bars.
+Other types of bar include: